StefanoScacco/FORM-codes/Spin2plus/README.md

 Here is the complete list of codes found in the repository:
  - README.md: instructions for execution of codes in FORM.
-Meta warning: you are reading this file right now!.
+Meta warning: you are reading this file right now!

  - spin2Decayee.frm: this code calculates the amplitude for the decay process X to e+ e-, where X is a spin 2 massive boson with mass mX, and the Feynman rule is found in my thesis.